-- (a) To be considered a nonresident for continuing education purposes, a real estate broker licensed in North Carolina shall not have a North Carolina business address, mailing address, or residence address at the time he or she applies for license renewal if he or she seeks to renew his or her license on active status.
-A nonresident North Carolina broker who wishes to renew his or her license on active status may satisfy the continuing education requirement by any one of the following means: - (1) A nonresident broker may, at the time of license renewal, hold a real estate license on active status in another state and certify on a form prescribed by the Commission that the broker holds such license.
-If at any time after renewal there is a change in the status of the out-of-state license, the nonresident broker shall notify the Commission within 10 days and request that his or her North Carolina license be placed on inactive status, or provide evidence to the Commission that he or she has satisfied either Subparagraph (a)(2) or (a)(3) of this Rule or the requirements of Rule .1702 of this Section. - (2) A nonresident broker may, within one year preceding license expiration, complete the Commission-prescribed Update course plus one Commission-approved continuing education elective course, or complete two Commission-approved continuing education elective courses. - (3) A nonresident broker may, within one year preceding license expiration, complete eight classroom hours in courses approved for continuing education credit by the real estate licensing agency in the broker's state of residence or in the state where the course was taken.
-To obtain credit for a continuing education course completed in another state and not approved by the Commission, the broker must submit a written request for continuing education credit accompanied by a fee of fifty dollars (\$50.00) per request and evidence that the course was completed and that the course was approved for continuing education credit by the real estate licensing agency in the broker's state of residence or in the state where the course was taken.
+(a) To be considered a nonresident for continuing education purposes, a real estate broker licensed in North Carolina shall not have a North Carolina business address, mailing address, or residence address at the time he or she applies for license renewal if he or she seeks to renew his or her license on active status.
+A nonresident North Carolina broker who wishes to renew his or her license on active status may satisfy the continuing education requirement by any one of the following means:

+(1) A nonresident broker may, at the time of license renewal, hold a real estate license on active status in another state and certify on a form prescribed by the Commission that the broker holds such license.
+If at any time after renewal there is a change in the status of the out-of-state license, the nonresident broker shall notify the Commission within 10 days and request that his or her North Carolina license be placed on inactive status, or provide evidence to the Commission that he or she has satisfied Subparagraph (a)(2) of this Rule or the requirements of Rule .1702 of this Section.

+(2) A nonresident broker may, within one year preceding license expiration, complete the Commission-prescribed Update course plus one Commission-approved continuing education elective course, or complete two Commission-approved continuing education elective courses.

+(b) When a nonresident broker's license has been on inactive status for more than two years and the broker is satisfying the requirements of Rule .1703(c) of this Subchapter, if a distance education Postlicensing course is unavailable, a nonresident broker may apply for equivalent education credit for a Postlicensing course by submitting a written request that includes a course completion certificate or transcript evidencing the completion of an education program in another state that:

+(1) consisted of at least 30 hours of instruction;

+(2) was completed within six months prior to application; and

-- (4) A nonresident broker may obtain eight hours equivalent credit for a course or courses not approved by the Commission or for related educational activities as provided in Rule .1708 of this Section.
-The maximum amount of continuing education credit the Commission will award a nonresident broker for an unapproved course or educational activity shall be eight hours. - (b) When requesting to change an inactive license to active status, or when applying for reinstatement of a license expired for not more than six months, a nonresident broker may satisfy the continuing education requirements described in Rules .0505 and .1703 of this Subchapter by complying with any of the options described in Paragraph (a) of this Rule, except that the requirements in Subparagraphs (a) (2) and (a)(3) of this Rule restricting the taking of courses to one year preceding license expiration shall not be applicable. - (c) No carry-over credit to a subsequent license period shall be awarded for a course taken in another state that has not been approved by the North Carolina Real Estate Commission as an elective course pursuant to 21 NCAC 58H .0406.
+(3) is parallel to the topics and timings described in the Commission's Postlicensing course syllabi.

+(c) No carry-over credit to a subsequent license period shall be awarded for a course taken in another state that has not been approved by the North Carolina Real Estate Commission as an elective course pursuant to 21 NCAC 58H .0406.